PE-Cray/cray-openshmemx/index.md

 The next evolution of OpenSHMEM implementation for current and future generation Cray systems is called Cray OpenSHMEMX.

-This repository contains public announcement information about Cray OpenSHMEMX software stack including topics like release information, performance optimization and tuning parameters, supported environments and systems, and general backward compatibility details.
+This repository contains public announcement information about the Cray OpenSHMEMX software stack including release information, performance optimization and tuning parameters, supported environments and systems, and general backward compatibility details.